RickMoynihan/lambdalounge-website/_posts/2020-01-20-mashooq-badar-clojure.md

 layout: post
 ---

-Our next meeting is on Monday 20th January at Dept's offices in (9th floor, Bridgewater House, Whitworth St, Manchester, M1 6LT).
+Our next meeting is on Monday 20th January at Dept's offices (9th floor, Bridgewater House, Whitworth St, Manchester, M1 6LT).

-The meeting starts at the usual time of 1900 (doors open a little earlier, we aim to start by 1905).
+The meeting starts at the usual time of 1900 - we aim to start by 1905.

 Please [register][eventbrite] to let us know you'll be attending.